HenryTabima/rails-setup/README.md

 List of posibles contributions that you can do to this project

+* add a list of the projects added to rails-setup website and their last update date
 * fix the broken urls in the links of the rails documentations files (they are just as i copied form the source documentations site)
 * add documentation for other common project used with rails (like devise, factory bot and others)